ChinmayManchanda/9447-Team1/README.md

 # NOTES
-We didn't use CFN so getting the X lambda function to work for you will not be entirely simple.
+We didn't use CFN so getting the handle-slack-command lambda function to work for you will not be entirely simple.
 This lambda function was from a use case that focused on AWS CodeCommit / CodeBuild and was discarded due to taking lots of time to work on, but offering lackluster security improvements.
   1. You will need to make a new API that can trigger the lambda function
   2. You will have to add the TOKEN from CodeBuild Bot to your AWS secrets manager (So the API security works)